achilleasa/dart_amqp/API.md

 ### Connection settings

 The [ConnectionSettings](https://github.com/achilleasa/dart_amqp/blob/master/lib/src/client/connection_settings.dart) class allows you to override the default connection settings used by the AMQP client.
-An instance of this class can be passed to the **settings** named
+An instance of this class can be passed to the **settings** named parameter.

 The class constructor supports the following named parameters: